juliechristiedata/MindSite_SchoolClosing/README.md

 daily population as a result of business operations.

 Below you can see in **Context 2.1** the annual amounts of gun violence for each school.
-In blue are highlighted the three university-affiliated schools.
+In blue are highlighted the four high-investment schools.
 These schools neither have the lowest amounts of gun violence, nor are they the only schools with those amounts of gun violence.
 If being university-affiliated was not a confounding factor, running the same analysis while excluding those schools should not impact the